Leanna Bartlett Teases Cleavage While Wearing A Cut-Out Bikini In Sultry Video Update

 Ukrainian model Leanna Bartlett dazzled her 3.2 million Instagram followers with a stunning video update on Sunday afternoon.
-She displayed her incredible physique while wearing a string bikini that drew extra focus to her tantalizing cleavage, and flirted with the camera while enjoying an energy drink.
+She flaunted her incredible physique while wearing a string bikini that drew extra focus to her tantalizing cleavage, and flirted with the camera while enjoying an energy drink.
 Nearly 3,000 people had viewed the post in the first half-hour after it was uploaded.

 Leanna’s bathing suit featured a white background upon which a realistic rendition of starfish and two types of scallop shells were printed in shades of purple, red, and pale yellow.
 The bikini top had small triangle cups that barely contained the swell of her bust, with narrow strings tied in bows behind her neck and around her rib cage.
 However, the garment was embellished with three additional straps of fabric across the front which connected the two cups together and one matching vertical piece running up the center.
 The detailing created an alluring cage shape across her chest that drew extra attention to her cleavage.